fulyaertay/AwesomeProject/README.md

 # First-React-Native-App

-## A basic counter React Native App using Expo Go.
+## A basic counter Android App using React Native and Expo Go.

 ![Demo](./layout.png)